eddiebrunson/Reactjs_Notes/reactjsnotes.md

 * Experimental syntax- property initializer syntax to correctly bind callbacks:

                       or
-   you can use an arrow function in the callback, althought this can cause extra re-rendering so it's recommended to use the property intializer syntax.
+   you can use an arrow function in the callback, although this can cause extra re-rendering so it's recommended to use the property initializer syntax.
 ---

 ### Conditional Rendering